 A certification examination is based on an explicit set of competencies.
 These competencies have been determined through a job analysis study conducted of practitioners.
 The competencies are divided into domains and tasks.
 Examinations test only content pertaining to the following competencies.

 The CDIP exam is only offered outside the U.S. at specific times during the year.
 Applications are processed on a first-come, first-served basis.
-The exam dates for 2016 and 2017 are:
+The exam dates for 2017 are:

 Exam Preparation Recommended Resources